 The 9 Stages of Security Awareness Training

-Effective learning and development procedures require a systematic approach to get up and running.
+Effective learning and development procedures require a systematic approach to establish and implement.
 What follows is an outline of the steps necessary to create a security awareness training program.

 1. Assessment and Analysis

 First, you must identify your organization's security needs and conduct an information security risk assessment.
-You will also need to determine the current level of employee knowledge and awareness and any industry-relevant compliance requirements.
+You will also need to determine the current level of employee knowledge and awareness, as well as any industry-relevant compliance requirements.

 This introductory analysis is critical, as it will be the benchmark to which you compare any subsequent progress.